PaulMelloy/cercospoRa/README.md

 the method described in Wolf and Verreet (2005) \insertCite{wolf_factors_2005}{cercosporaR} `DIV` and Racca and Jörg (2007) \insertCite{racca_cercbet_2007}{cercosporaR} (`DIV_racca`)

+**Note:** Missing humidity values do not prevent the model from running and these days are assumed to not progress the model.
+The Racca and Jörg model returns `NA` values and the Wolf model returns `0` as seen in the `calc_DIV(dat = bris_formated)` function output.

 The method for Racca and Jörg (2007) is optimised for in crop weather data and Wolf and Verreet (2005) is optimised for weather data recorded at 2 meters proximal